Dogwalker-kryt/Linux-Drive-Manager/README.md

  └─────────────────────────────────────┘
 ```

-Navigate by using the Arrow Key's (in main menu only) to the desired action.
-The tool will prompt you for additional information (drive number, confirm, etc).
+Navigate by using the Arrow Key's to the desired action.
+The tool will prompt you for additional information (drive, confirm, etc).
 For dangerous actions, an extra key (e.g., generated security key) is required as a safety confirmation.

 ---